Buzz around!

 As in the previous sketch, we'll use I/O blocks to determine what happens when specific buttons are pressed.

-Let's clear the display in purple once we press the right button.
+Let's clear the display in purple once we press the A button.

 You can choose what will be written on the display once the button is pressed.

-For example, the screen can say "boop" when we press the right button.
+For example, the screen can say "buzz" when we press the A button.

 Don't forget about the coordinates!